pfsense/docs/source/routing/multi-wan.rst

 Using Multiple IPv4 WAN Connections
 ===================================

-The setup described in this guide enables pfSense to load balance or fail over traffic from a LAN to multiple Internet connections (WANs).
+The setup described in this guide enables pfSense® software to load balance or fail over traffic from a LAN to multiple Internet connections (WANs).
 With load balancing, traffic from the LAN is shared out on a connection-based round robin basis across the available WANs.
 With failover, traffic will go out the highest priority WAN until it goes down, then the next is used. pfSense monitors each WAN connection, using either the gateway IP or an alternate monitor IP address, and if the monitor fails it will remove that WAN from use.

 In most setups, there are only three parts that need to be done